 This year’s event included the inaugural Leopoldo López Student Award, presented to a student who has shown a commitment to free and fair democracy echoing that of the award’s namesake, prominent Venezuelan opposition leader and political prisoner Leopoldo López ’93 H’07.
 The $1,000 award was presented to Schuyler Stupica ’19, an international studies major from Sylvania, Ohio, who was praised for her outstanding scholarship and her engagement with issues regarding democracy; in addition to volunteering for Ken Harbaugh’s fall 2018 campaign for Congress, Stupica was one of just 24 students from 17 countries selected to attend the 2018 New York Times Athens Democracy Forum.

 “Schuyler exemplifies what it means to be a civically engaged citizen.
-She is an especially fitting recipient for the inaugural Leopoldo López Student Award,” said Professor of Political Science David Rowe, interim director of the Center for the Study of American Democracy (CSAD), which facilitated the award.
+She is an especially fitting recipient for the inaugural Leopoldo López Student Award,” said Professor of Political Science David Rowe, director of the Center for the Study of American Democracy (CSAD), which facilitated the award.

 Other new awards this year included the Natalia Olshanskaya Award in Russian, given to Grace Harris ’20 and named in honor of a beloved late member of the modern languages and literatures faculty; and the Muriel B. Kahrl Prize in American Women’s Culture, which honors the memory of one of the first women to teach at Kenyon.
 Winners of the Kahrl award were India Kotis ’20 and Grace Annabelle Halpern ’21.